gmx-io/gmx-synthetics/README.md

 # Feature Development

+For the development of new features, a few things should be noted:

-If new features are added, tests should be added for the different market types, e.g. spot only markets, single token markets.
+- tests should be added for the different market types, e.g. spot only markets, single token markets

+- the ordering of values in the eventData for callbacks should not be modified unless strictly necessary, since callback contracts may reference the values by a fixed index

 # Commands